-“One reason why Lansing SAVE relates to schools of choice is just knowing that if you enroll in the Lansing public schools, an account is going to be opened for you,” said Francis.
+“One reason why Lansing SAVE relates to schools of choice is just knowing that if you enroll in the Lansing public schools, an account is going to be opened for you,” Francis said.
 “I think just knowing that helps a parent and gives them incentive to stay or come to the Lansing school district.”

 Francis said Lansing SAVE is a major asset to increasing Lansing schools’ graduation rates, which will ultimately affect parents’ schools of choice decision making.

-“Our research says that if a student has a savings account within the range of $1 to $499, kids are three times more likely to enroll in college, and actually are four times more likely to graduate,” said Francis.
+“Our research says that if a student has a savings account within the range of $1 to $499, kids are three times more likely to enroll in college and actually are four times more likely to graduate,” Francis said.

 Lansing Educational Advancement Foundation

 Graduation rates are of the utmost importance to many parents when deciding on a school for their child.
-Anything that improves Lansing’s graduation rates, Francis said, could ultimately help increase enrollment.
+Francis said anything that improves Lansing’s graduation rates could ultimately help increase enrollment.
 For that reason, numerous programs offer scholarships, improving students’ chances for higher education.
 The Lansing Educational Advancement Foundation, a nonprofit that resides in the Marvin E. Beekman Center, was one of those programs.

 Anne Goudie, a teacher who has been working in Lansing district for more than 30 years, got involved with the foundation eight years ago.
 It was one of the first educational foundations in Michigan.
 Its role is to help the district supply students with the necessary resources.
 Goudie said that in the past decade, the need for educational foundations has become increasingly pertinent in all school districts.

-“Whether you’re an urban district like Lansing or not, no school districts are fully funded and have everything they need anymore,” said Goudie.
+“Whether you’re an urban district like Lansing or not, no school districts are fully funded and have everything they need anymore,” Goudie said.
 “The support of the community is becoming more relevant and needed.”